Farama-Foundation/PettingZoo/README.md

 random_demo(env)
 ```

+## OS Support

+We support Linux and macOS, and conduct CI testing on Linux.
+We will accept PRs related to windows, but do not offiically support it.
+We're open to help adding macOS CI and proper Windows support/CI.

-## Documentation
+## Further Documentation
-For more detailed documentation about all the different environments, and configuration options for them go to [website].
+For more detailed documentation about all the different environments, and a leader board for each, go to [website].

-We maintain a leader board for the best performance on every game, included in the documentation for each game.
-If you have a score that you would like to be included, please submit a pull request.
+If you'd like to be listed on the leader board for your enviroment, please submit a pull request.
 Only pull requests that link to code for reproducibility will be accepted.
-You must also use the default parameters for every game, with the exception that we 2 have separate leader boards for games that support both continuous and discrete action spaces.
+You must also use the default enviroment parameters.

-## Development Notes
+## Development stuff:

 All game code should be compliant with flake8 --ignore E501,E731,E741.
 We're open to adding more exceptions at this time if needed.